Design tips for strong, printable letters

 Use a backing to tie letters together

-A halo backing — an outline that hugs the letters — connects separate glyphs (and floating dots on letters like i and j) into one solid body.
-It prints more reliably, looks intentional, and gives you a second colour for contrast.
+A halo backing is an outline that hugs the lettering.
+It connects separate glyphs and floating dots, such as those on i and j, into one solid body while adding a second colour for contrast.

 Give the letters some height